 Multilingual Education

 • Parents of Potential English Learners (ELs) must complete the Home Language Survey (HLS) found in the school enrollment package, and then WIDA scores must be submitted to our office by the school.
-WIDA scores may be accessed by calling 313-870-5545 or emailing Joseph Schwartz
+WIDA scores may be accessed by calling 313-870-5545 or emailing Joseph Schwartz.

-• We have a strong commitment to families sharing in their child's education by translating relevant communications from the largest non-English fluent populations in the District, such as: Arabic, Spanish, Bengali, Dari, Hmong, and Pashto.
-For more information, call 313-873-4020 or email Tina Villarreal-Hernandez
+• We have a strong commitment to families sharing in their child's education by translating relevant communications from the largest non-English-fluent populations in the District, such as: Arabic, Spanish, Bengali, Dari, Hmong, and Pashto.
+For more information, call 313-873-4020 or email Tina Villarreal-Hernandez.

-• Internal Staff: for guidance and resources for Newcomers, English Learners, and Immigrants, access the Hub
+• Internal Staff: For guidance and resources for Newcomers, English Learners, and Immigrants, access the Hub

 Alignment to the District Vision and Mission

-Outstanding Achievement - English Learners are prepared by highly-qualified ESL, Multilingual, and Core Subject Area Educators through a rigorous curriculum that is aligned with the ESSA, WIDA and ELD Standards and additionally supported by Sheltered Instruction Observation Protocol (SIOP).
+Outstanding Achievement - English Learners are prepared by highly-qualified ESL, Multilingual, and Core Subject Area Educators through a rigorous curriculum that is aligned with the ESSA, WIDA and ELD Standards and additionally supported by the Sheltered Instruction Observation Protocol (SIOP).
 English Learners are given the opportunity to engage in multicultural programs through the World Languages Program and from our dual language schools.

-Transformative Culture - To ensure that English Learners, immigrant students, and their families are respected and connected to our curriculum, we select curriculum materials that include experiences of others, as well as identify with the learner's worldview.
+Transformative Culture - To ensure that English learners, immigrant students, and their families are respected and connected to our curriculum, we select curriculum materials that include the experiences of others, as well as identify with the learner's worldview.
 Our curriculum and coaching immerses students in exploring new cultures, while holistically ensuring the child's culture is included and valued.

-Whole Child Commitment - We provide on-going support to special education teachers and families involving Individual Educational Plans (IEPs) and 504 Plans.
-Additional language services are provided as requested involving after-school and extra-curricular activities (i.e., STEM Enrichment, Academic Games).
+Whole Child Commitment - We provide ongoing support to special education teachers and families involving Individual Educational Plans (IEPs) and 504 Plans.
+Additional language services are provided as requested, involving after-school and extracurricular activities (i.e., STEM Enrichment, Academic Games).

 Detroit Public Schools Community District does not discriminate based on race, color, national origin, sex, disability, age, and religion.